Probing protoneutron stars with gamma-ray axionscopes: Results

 Thus, from this definition, it is clear that $\langle T \rangle$ can be employed as an estimator of the average SN temperature in the region $R\sim5-10\,\km$.
 We observe that the values of the temperatures reconstructed from the \fermi-LAT results are always 1-$\sigma$ compatible with the corresponding values of $\langle T \rangle$.
 Therefore, these results suggest that, in case of an observation of the ALP burst from the future Galactic SN, the reconstruction of the $E_{NN}^0$ parameter would immediately provide a good estimation of the SN temperature in the inner core.

 To test the validity of our methodology for temperature reconstruction, we have applied the same procedure illustrated before over the other two different SN models considered in this work.
 The left panel of Fig.~\ref{fig:Temperature_reconstruction_OtherModels} displays the results for the SFHo-s20 model.
 As we can appreciate, this model is characterized by higher values of the average PNS temperature, since it leads to a higher PNS mass concerning SFHo-s18.8.
 Nevertheless, also in this case we can reconstruct the temperature with very high precision, with discrepancies never larger than 1-$\sigma$ in the first $5\,\s$.
 In the same way, the results obtained for the LS220-s20 SN model are shown in the right panel of Fig.~\ref{fig:Temperature_reconstruction_OtherModels}.
 Comparing the outcomes for the SFHo-s20 and LS220-s20 models gives some insights into how this procedure works by keeping fixed the final PNS mass and changing just the EoS employed in the simulation.
 We notice that the reconstructed values of the temperature for LS220 EoS show a larger discrepancy than observed for SFHo EoS, especially in the first instants after the core bounce.
 In particular, it seems that the temperature tends to be underestimated.
-Although these slightly larger deviations, our procedure provides temperature values barely 1-$\sigma$ compatible (and always 2-$\sigma$ compatible) with the real temperature observed from the simulation. \\ Furthermore, it is interesting to observe that the trend of the black points in Fig.~\ref{fig:TvsTime_SFHo-s18.8} and Fig.~\ref{fig:Temperature_reconstruction_OtherModels} reproduces the peculiar behavior of each EoS during the cooling phase.
+This difference could be related to the behavior of the cooling lightcurves for LS220 EoS which typically appear to be different with respect to the SFHo EoS~\cite{Lucente:2024ngp} which is employed as benchmark in our temperature reconstruction procedure in Sec.~\ref{subsec:onezone}.
+In this regard we highlight that, as further discussed in Refs.~\cite{Fiorillo:2023frv, Lucente:2024ngp}, DD2, SFHx and SFHo EoS lead to a rather similar time evolution for the SN conditions and neutrino lightcurves, slightly different from LS220.
+This feature may introduce an additional systematic uncertainty in the analysis.
+Although these slightly larger deviations, our procedure provides temperature values barely 1-$\sigma$ compatible (and always 2-$\sigma$ compatible) with the real temperature observed from the simulation.\\ Furthermore, it is interesting to observe that the trend of the black points in Fig.~\ref{fig:TvsTime_SFHo-s18.8} and Fig.~\ref{fig:Temperature_reconstruction_OtherModels} reproduces the peculiar behavior of each EoS during the cooling phase.
 In particular, it is possible to appreciate how, in the first $5\,\s$ after the core bounce, the PNS in the LS220-s20 model cools faster than for the SFHo-s20 model.
 Therefore, these results suggest that the observation of an ALP burst from the next Galactic SN could also provide some insights about the EoS characterizing the SN core.